 Mt.
 SAC has been purchasing electricity from Southern California Edison (SCE).
-The campus derives its service from a 12 kV SCE substation located near Grand Avenue.
+The campus derives its service from a 12 kV (kilovolt) SCE substation located near Grand Avenue.
 This service is metered at the 12 kV substation and distributes power to substations in each building on campus through a series of electrical maintenance holes and medium voltage duct banks.

 Mt.
-SAC emissions from purchased electricity were 9,373 MTCO2e in 2014, 7,971 MTCO2e in 2015, and 11,192 MTCO2e in 2016.
+SAC emissions from purchased electricity were 9,431 MTCO2e in 2014, 8,021 MTCO2e in 2015, and 11,262 MTCO2e in 2016.
+This data was extracted from Mt.
+SAC's utility bills.

-Emissions from 2014-2015 were reduced approximately 15%.
+Emissions from 2014-2015 were reduced by approximately 15 percent.
 During this period, a number of general energy conservation measure (ECM) projects were implemented on campus.
-These typically consist of upgrades to higher efficiency equipment, and improved building automation, lighting controls, and sequences of operations.
+These typically consisted of upgrades to higher efficiency equipment and improved building automation, lighting controls, and sequences of operations.
 In addition, changes in building schedules, operations, and failure of equipment can impact energy use.
-These ECM projects would directly correlate with some of the energy savings experienced during this time.
+These ECM projects directly correlate with some of the energy savings experienced during this time.

-Emissions have risen approximately 40% from 2015 to 2016 as the College's cogeneration system experienced failure issues during this time.
-The failure of the cogeneration system requires the campus to purchase more electricity in lieu of producing it on-site.
-In addition, the College added roughly 118,359 Gross Square Feet (GSF) in several buildings (8% increase).
+Emissions have risen approximately 28 percent from 2015 to 2016 as the College's cogeneration (combined heat and power) system experienced failure issues during this time.
+The failure of the cogeneration system requires the campus to purchase more electricity in lieu of on-site production.
+In addition, the College added roughly 78,379 Gross Square Feet (GSF) in several buildings (a 5 percent increase).
 Future new building projects will further increase the campus' GSF and therefore may impact corresponding purchased emissions.
 The campus has recently upgraded the main central plant and piping distribution system to account for future building loads.
 These upgrades include a new 840-ton electric centrifugal chiller and 20,000 ton-hour thermal energy storage (TES) tank.
 The system includes energy-efficient design to reduce the GHG emissions when compared to a traditional electric chilled water plant.
 Even so, emissions associated with this equipment are not yet captured, because the installation occurred in 2016 and 2017.
 The new equipment and increase in future building square footage will likely result in increased GHG emissions, unless renewable energy systems are installed for the campus.